matrix-org/matrix-spec-proposals/proposals/3021-per-user-limits.md

 If a user has more room than it is allowed to be joined when the limit is put in place, it is to be auto-kicked from the excess rooms by the server starting from the last joined one.
-If such a kick cannot be implemented due to end-to-end encryption, then the server will ignore the room membership FOR THAT USER ONLY, i.e. shall not deliver the events from that room to the said user.
+If a limit for a particular type of room exists, that limit shall only be considered for that type of room.
+For example, `m.limits.fanout.user_rooms.space` will only affect space rooms and not bare rooms.
+If the limit for a subtype of room is greater than the general room limit per user, the subtype limit will be ignored.

+## The per-user session limit semantics

+A user shall not be allowed to create new sessions once the number of open sessions reaches the limit.
+As soon as the number of open sessions drops below the limit, logins will be processed as usual.
+If a user has more open sessions than it is allowed to be open when the limit is put in place, it is to be logged out from the excess sessions by the server starting from the least recently active session according to the last log-out time of said sessions.